tcosse/pyRevit_IFC_Plugin/README.md

 This is a pyRevit custom IFC Plugin I designed to help me out with tasks I did repetively in my previous BIM job.

 This custom plugin includes :
- - a batch IFC export tool, tailored to my specific needs.
+ - a batch IFC export tool, tailored to specific needs.
  - Some other stuff (note to self: describe said stuff)